 The mission of FFDW is “to ensure the permanent preservation of humanity’s most important information by stewarding the development of open source software and open protocols for decentralized data storage and retrieval networks.”

 I love that the organization is committed to the long-term preservation of humanity’s most important knowledge.
 In the digital age, everything can be preserved, but how well are we actually doing it?
-Where forward-thinking projects like the Internet Archive and Wikimedia are committed to preserving the historical web and encyclopedic knowledge, Filecoin can help spread that burden: creating a system that could allow data to be archived for long periods of time in a reliable but distributed manner.
+Where forward-thinking projects like the Internet Archive and Wikimedia are committed to preserving the historical web and encyclopedic knowledge, projects like Filecoin can help spread that burden: creating a system that could allow data to be archived for long periods of time in a reliable but distributed manner.

 Notably, FFDW doesn’t mention “Filecoin” anywhere in its mission.
 That’s because FFDW is not about promoting a single blockchain project.
 Instead, FFDW sees decentralized file storage as part of a larger ecosystem of developers, projects, advocates, and policies that work together to build a future that is more decentralized, more accountable to users, and more resistant to censorship.
 Filecoin is a key and important part of that, but we must also support the future of the decentralized web overall.